Atomic & Mass Number (AQA GCSE Physics: Combined Science)

 You may have noticed that the number of electrons is not part of the mass number.
 This is because electrons have a tiny mass compared to neutrons and protons.
 We say their mass is negligible when compared to the particles in the nucleus.

-In my experience, students often think that they are learning something new with atomic and mass numbers in GCSE Physics, when in fact these are just the numbers that can be found on the periodic table for every element.
+Atomic and mass numbers in GCSE Physics are just the numbers that can be found on the periodic table for every element.
 You have probably used the periodic table in your Key Stage 3 Chemistry lessons, and if you take GCSE Chemistry or Combined Science.
 You are already familiar with these numbers, just not necessarily using them in Physics!
 You will not be given a periodic table in your Physics exam, but don't worry, you will be given the atomic numbers and mass numbers you need to perform any calculations.

 Nuclear Notation